gabes135/gabes135.github.io_old/_pages/pitches-intro.md

 sidebar:
   nav: "pitches"
 ---
 The trajectory of a pitched baseball is Physics in action.
-A simple breakdown of the forces acting on the moving baseball shines light of what makes Curveballs dip, Sliders bend, and Fastballs rise.
+A simple breakdown of the forces acting on a moving baseball shines light of what makes Curveballs dip, Sliders bend, and Fastballs rise.

 ## PITCHf/x and Statcast
 Starting in 2006, a handful Major League Baseball teams implemented the advanced camera system "PITCHf/x" into their stadiums.
 The cameras allowed detailed pitch speed, spin rate, and spin direction data to be tracked and analyzed in real time.
 Since its debut, pitch tracking technology has expanded to all stadiums, now under the name "Statcast," and the advanced stats they provide have nearly become household names.

 ## Pitch Trajectories
 From a Physicist's perspective, the availability of this data presented an oppurtunity to dissect the highlight reel pitches that seem to defy the laws of gravity.
-Using just the initial conditions of a given pitch, it's complete trajectory, from when it leaves the pitcher's hand to when it hits the catcher's mitt, can be derived, plotted, and analyzed.
+Using just the initial conditions of a given pitch, it's complete trajectory can be derived, plotted, and analyzed.

 The three dominating forces that play into the motion of a baseball pitch are
 * Force of Gravity
 * Drag Force
 * Magnus Force

-The force of gravity and the drag force are fairly intuitive; gravity on the baseball always acts down towards the ground and the drag force on the baseball always acts in the opposite direction as the pitches velocity (i.e. the direction it is moving in).
+The force of gravity and the drag force are fairly intuitive; gravity on the baseball always acts down towards the ground and the drag force on the baseball always acts in the opposite direction as the pitches velocity (i.e. opposite the direction it is moving in).
 The magnus force, however, is the seemingly unpredictable, Physics defying force that creates the extreme movement seen, for example, in the pitch below.
 <p align="center">
     <video width="640" height="360" controls="controls">
         <source src="/assets/videos/Castillo_2seam.mp4" type="video/mp4">